-The Camino Through my Eyes series returns for a fifth time and I’m sure you’ll enjoy this post.
+The Camino Through my Eyes series returns for the fifth time and I’m sure you’ll enjoy this post.
 I began this series way back in October 2015 with the hope of helping you, the reader, in your preparations for walking one of the Camino routes.
 I have asked a series of questions to a number of people who have walked one or more routes and it’s great to read their replies.
 This contribution comes from Sindre Sandvik who lives in Norway.
 He has walked the Camino Frances and more recently, the Camino Primitivo, from Oviedo.
-He also owns a great blog (www.sindrealmost.com) with many videos, photos and pieces of advice.
 I hope this interview helps and if there is anything you would like to ask him, feel free to jump on over to his site and ask!
 Thanks Sindre!

 How did you first hear about The Camino de Santiago and when did you decide to walk it?

 Really the first time I heard about it was from a friend of mine at University but I did not take much note of it at the time.
-In my defence it was a sort of mentioned as a digression in a wine fuelled conversation of something that I’ve long since forgotten.
+In my defence it was sort of mentioned as a digression in a wine-fuelled conversation of something that I’ve long since forgotten.

 It was after I’d decided to walk it and I posted my intent to do so onto Facebook that my friend reminded me of the conversation and also told me to skip the Meseta, which I did not do.